Sykander/SykGenData/README.md

 These generators could be added to later as I find the need for different types of data.
 Making these generators into a gem means that I can easily include and use my generators in new projects without much hassle of copying files, making require statements etc.

-The generators themselves come in a SOM model with a super module handing out appropriate generator services.
+The generators themselves come in a Service Object Model with a super module handing out appropriate generator services.

 ## Installation